- This event has passed.

 Use the coupon “student30”

 We often hear clients say that they feel like their body was hijacked in the face of a triggering event.
 They can’t think, their nervous system seems to have a mind of its own.
-They loose their center and their sense of self is compromised.
+They lose their center and their sense of self is compromised.
 Neuroaffective regulation practices can be key factors in returning to a secure experience of their felt-sense, a return home to safety.
-Neuroaffective regulation is not simply grounding: It is the fluid integration of cognitive, affective, physical and neurological systems in the direction of organization and coherence.
+Neuroaffective regulation is not simply grounding: It is the fluid integration of cognitive, affective, physical and neurological systems in the direction of organization, coherence and aliveness.

-In this workshop we will explore verbal and non-verbal markers of systemic activation and deactivation.
+In this workshop we will explore verbal and nonverbal markers of systemic and affective activation and deactivation.
 We will explore when bringing awareness to the body is appropriate and effective and when it reinforces adaptive strategies that hinder openness and growth.

 The skills developed in this workshop can be readily integrated within any clinical model.